psmedley/node-os2/doc/api/addons.md

 namespace demo {

+using node::AddEnvironmentCleanupHook;
 using v8::Context;
 using v8::Function;
 using v8::FunctionCallbackInfo;
 using v8::FunctionTemplate;
+using v8::Global;
 using v8::Isolate;
 using v8::Local;
-using v8::NewStringType;
 using v8::Number;
 using v8::Object;
-using v8::Persistent;
 using v8::String;
 using v8::Value;

+// Warning!
+This is not thread-safe, this addon cannot be used for worker
+// threads.
-Persistent<Function> MyObject::constructor;
+Global<Function> MyObject::constructor;

 MyObject::MyObject(double value) : value_(value) {
 }